 But what’s considered a late payment, anyway?
 And how long do late payments stay on your credit report?

-Discover the answers to these common personal finance questions and more with the help of VITAL Card.
+Discover the answers to these common personal finance questions and more with help from Vital.

 What is a credit report?